xolile2000/fruit-basket-app/readme.md

 ## Next steps

 Add user login support.
 A user can only see their own baskets.
+Samuel can see all the fruit basket orders.

 Add a status column to the `basket` table supporting these statuses - `ordered`, `accepted`, `rejected`, `ready_to_deliver` ,`delivered`.

+Show the order status clearly on the screen.

 Samuel would like to be able to accept or reject fruit orders.
 If an order is `rejected` Samuel would like to write a message to the users.
 The user can then fix the order and resubmit it.